kurtcms/docker-compose-wordpress-nginx-mysql/README.md

 Get started in three simple steps:

 1. [Download](#git-clone) a copy of the app;
-2. Create the [environment variables](#environment-variables) for the MySQL root password and the WordPress database settings;
+2. Create the [environment variables](#environment-variables) for the MySQL root password and the WordPress database settings; and
 3. [Docker Compose](#docker-compose) to start the app.

 ### Git Clone